Dumchele: Geography

 Map-1: The disputed Demchok sector between China and India: the Chinese claim line on the west, the Indian claim line on the east and the Line of Actual Control in the middle.

 Dumchele is at present an ancient trading village for cross-border trade in Chinese-administered part of the northern Demchok sector.
 It is on the right bank of Indus River, north of Koyul Ridge and Kigunaru River.

 Traditionally, the region was a grazing area.
 The Indus valley here is about four miles wide, and sandy with a thin layer of grass.
 That, coupled with the fact that there is no snow here in winter, makes it a most important winter grazing area for the Changpa nomads.
 The Ladakhis call this area Skakjung (or Kokzhung).

 The present Dumchele village is on the bank of a mid-sized lake, which is apparently fed by a strand of the Kigunaru River (or Shingong Lungpa).
 The river flows down from the mountains of the Kailash Range, which forms the eastern watershed of the Indus Valley.
 The river passes by the Chang La pass, where it makes a 90 degree bend, and flows west through a gap in the Kailash Range into the Indus valley.
-Afterwards, it gets "divided by an island", with a strand flowing straight, and another flowing north parallel to the Indus river.
+Afterwards, it gets "divided by an island", with a strand flowing straight, and another flowing north parallel to the Indus River.
 The north-flowing strand gathers into the Dumchele lake, which appears to be endorheic.
 The formation of the lake appears to be a recent phenomenon as it is not shown on any maps prior to 1960.

 To the west of Dumchele is an older, more natural lake called Tsoskur, also called Tsoskar Lake (see map-3).
 The Line of Actual Control between the Indian and Chinese-administered parts in this sector runs between the two lakes.

+Skakjung (also known as Kokzhung; 33°04′34″N 79°10′08″E) is a high-altitude grazing plateau near Dumchele in eastern Ladakh, India.